-If you have a documented disability and anticipate needing accommodations in this course, please make arrangements to meet with me as soon as possible.
+If you have a documented disability and anticipate needing accommodations in this course, please contact Disability Services (http://ds.uoregon.edu) and make arrangements to meet with me as soon as possible.
+You will need to provide me with a letter from DS indicating what accommodations are needed.